|La Noisette||Self Catering||Saturday||4||9||2|

 Free wi-fi - heated swimming pool (shared).
 Disabled access/low mobility bedroom.

-Located in the heart of beautiful Brittany in the Poulancre valley, Cotes d’Armor, Les Gites du Sanglier will transport you to a world of warmth and relaxation within these traditional Breton cottages.
+Located in the heart of beautiful Brittany in the Poulancre valley, Cotes d’Armor.
+Set in the heart of the Brittany lake district, Les Gites du Sanglier will transport you to a world of warmth and relaxation at our traditional Breton cottages.

 The gite complex itself is in the small hamlet of Poulancre d’en Bas, which is within easy walking distance of Saint Mayeux with its friendly bar and village shop.
 The gites are set in private grounds of over 4 acres and surrounded by woods and fields with an abundance of wildlife.
 Each of the gîtes have their own character, but all are equipped to a high standard.
 Each gite has its own private garden and patio, separated from the main gardens, which includes a small wooded area, a large lawn and children's play areas.